bitquery/graphql-docs/docs/Examples/tron/transfers.md

 This query retrieves transfers on the Tron network that occurred at block height 53420256, providing details such as transfer amount, block timestamp, currency address and name, receiver address, sender address, and transaction hash.

-## Tron Transfers Both Inflow and Outflow
+## Sum Tron Address Inflow and Outflow Totals by Currency

 The following query is used to fetch the total incoming and outgoing transfers for a specific address on the Tron network.